 law.

-Congress and the states may provide for the establishment of houses of
+the Congress or the states shall provide for the establishment of houses of

 traditional leaders.